LSPosed/LSPosed/README.md

 ## Known issues

-- resources hooking is not supported yet
 - may not be compatible with all ART devices
-- only a few Xposed modules has been tested for working
 - file access services are not implemented yet, now simply use magiskpolicy to enable needed SELinux policies

 ## Build requirements